miruomoo/miruomoo/README.md

-Third-year Software Engineering student at Western University
+Third-year Software Engineering student at Western University 👾 Located in Toronto
-Located in Toronto/London Ontario